rtmigo/vien_py/README.md

 </details>

-# Where are the virtualenvs
+# Where are the virtual environments

 `vien` offers a simple rule of where to place the virtualenv.